qcha41/wind-power-forecasting-challenge/README.md

 * Train 1 model per WF
 * derive wind speed (and wind direction) from U and V
 * reconstruct NWP time series

+Steps:
+* Make sequences from data
+* Make a model
+* Train it with the sequences
+* Cross-validation
+* Try several models